tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 </details>

-## Lecture: Unix, Linux, & CLI
+## Lecture: Unix, Linux, & the Command Line Interface (CLI)

-For the online version of this course, I am converting the ppt slides to a more screen-splitting friendly format here in GitHub.
+For the online version of this course, I have converted the ppt slides to a more screen-splitting friendly format here in GitHub.

 <details><summary>Introduction</summary>
 <p>